rdc-lda/fintech-blogs/README.md

 ### And coding style tests

-All documents should respect the Markdown language (install a linter in your studio), the following [Vuepress Markdown extensions](https://vuepress.vuejs.org/guide/markdown.html) can be used.
+All documents should respect the Markdown language (install a linter in your studio), the following [Vuepress Markdown extensions](https://vuepress.vuejs.org/guide/markdown.html) and [Vuepress enhanced Examples](http://vuepress-enhanced-examples.surge.sh/#overview) can be used.

 ## Built With